Pressured into doing ham radio?

 can seem to be stuck in the past.
 Yet it might help to remember that this seemingly outdated communication

-method can be more reliable during a large-scale disaster, and "forcing radio to remain simple in an
+method can be more reliable during a large-scale disaster, and "keeping radio simple but powerful in an

 old system" is one of the things that make it so reliable.